istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6/_index.md

 ## Observe this

 Many companies adopt Istio solely to get better observability of distributed applications, so we continue to invest there.
+There are too many changes to list them all here, so please see the [release notes](news/releases/1.6.x/announcing-1.6/change-notes/) for the full details.
+Some
-You'll have to read the release notes to see all of the features, but you'll see more configurability, better ability to control your trace sampling rates, and updated Grafana dashboards (and we're even publishing them on [Grafana](https://grafana.com) on the [Istio org page](https://grafana.com/orgs/istio)).
+highlights: you'll see more configurability, better ability to control your trace sampling rates, and updated Grafana dashboards (and we're even publishing them on [Grafana](https://grafana.com) on the [Istio org page](https://grafana.com/orgs/istio)).

 ## Better Virtual Machine support

+Expanding our support for workloads not running in Kubernetes was one of the our major areas of investment for 2020, and we're excited to announce some great progress here.

 For those of you who are adding non-Kubernetes workloads to meshes (for example, workloads deployed on VMs), the new [`WorkloadEntry`](/docs/reference/config/networking/workload-entry/) resource makes that easier than ever.
 We created this API to give non-Kubernetes workloads first-class representation in Istio.
-It elevates a VM or bare metal workloads to the same level as a Kubernetes pod, instead of just an endpoint with an IP address.
+It elevates a VM or bare metal workload to the same level as a Kubernetes pod, instead of just an endpoint with an IP address.
 You now even have the ability to define a Service that is backed by both Pods and VMs.
 Why is that useful?
-Well, now you now have the ability to have a heterogeneous mix of deployments (VMs and Pods) for the same service, providing a great way for migrating VM workloads to the mesh.
+Well, you now have the ability to have a heterogeneous mix of deployments (VMs and Pods) for the same service, providing a great way to migrate VM workloads to a Kubernetes cluster without disrupting traffic to and from it.

-Expanding support for VM-based workloads was another theme we called out in our roadmap post, and you can expect to see more in this area over the coming releases.
+VM-based workloads remain a high priority for us, and you can expect to see more in this area over the coming releases.

 ## Other improvements